 In Years 1 through 4, students meet quarterly with a dedicated academic advisor to ensure that they are on the right track to meet their academic and professional goals.
 These quarterly reviews synthesize feedback from academic faculty and field-placement supervisors to provide students with the best possible guidance toward earning their PsyD Degree.

 Reduced course loads in Year 4 help students focus on applying to APA internships and completing their dissertation research.
-Dissertation Seminars and Internship Preparation courses further support and guide students toward timely completion of dissertation research and acceptance to paid APA internships.
+Dissertation Seminars and the summer Internship Preparation Workshop (elective) further support and guide students toward timely completion of dissertation research and acceptance to paid APA internships.

 Our students benefit from the truly inter-professional culture at CNU.
-In Year 3, PsyD students learn alongside MD and PharmD students in the year-long Leadership in Health Professions seminar – allowing our students a head start in forming working relationships that will serve them well in the professional world.
+Throughout their training, PsyD students periodically learn alongside MD and PharmD students in co-curricular learning experiences and free presentations from CNU faculty made available to all members of the university community – allowing our students a head start in interdisciplinary knowledge and working relationships that will serve them well in the professional world.

 To advance the science and practice of psychology by developing future clinicians trained to promote health through knowledge, research, service, and social responsibility.

 To provide training to future psychologists using the latest scientific research to promote health, illness prevention, consultation, assessment, and the treatment of psychological and other health-related disorders.